cossth/tx/readme.md

 ### To-Do

-#### Recognize multi-line comments
+#### Recognize multi-line comments where the to-do is not on the first line

 ```js
 /*
  * TODO: Recognize stuff like this to some degree of usefulness
  */
 ```

-#### Recognize CSS code comments

-This should be covered by the JS multi-line comments, but tracking just in case.
-Add a test for this, too.

 #### Recognize mutli-line single-line to-do comments